 Continuation of Math 105.
-Development of basic ideas of geometry as appropriate for elementary school teachers.
+Development of basic ideas of geometry as appropriate for early elementary school teachers.

 To develop an appreciation of, and basic competency in, the use of analytical thought in the development of a cohesive body of useful mathematical knowledge, with special emphasis on topics encountered in elementary and middle school mathematics programs.
 Math 106 introduces length, area, volume, angle, Euclidean geometry, congruent and similar triangles, symmetry and rigid motion, and knowledge of general spatial skills.
+Appropriate for those preparing to become early childhood educators and for those preparing to teach subjects other than math in middle school.